Getting Your App from the Idea Stage to the Product Stage

 - How much money do I need to build this app? (finance)

 Building a great app really starts with defining the problem and how you intend to solve it; however, there are always multiple solutions and functions to uncover when solving a specific problem.
 For that reason, it is important to figure out the multitude of uses that your app can have for your target audience.
-These multiple uses are great ways to differentiate your app from the competitor’s app and can lead to multiple revenue streams for your app.
+These multiple uses are great ways to differentiate your app from the competitors and can lead to multiple revenue streams or alternative pivots.

-When developing a product and discovering user case scenarios, I like to explore the various uses of the app and how to monetize each of them.
-Since every app is different, it’s important to analyze your audience with surveys and determine how much your audience is willing to pay for the utility you are creating for them in the app.
+When discovering user case scenarios, I like to explore the various use cases and determine how to monetize each one.
+Since every app is different, it’s important to analyze your audience with surveys and determine how much your audience is willing to pay for the utility you are creating for them.

-The important take away here is to find as much utility as possible, but not to the extent that the app tries to solve too many problems.
+The important take away here is to find as much utility as possible, but not sop much that the you try to solve too many problems at once.
+The primary purpose of an app is to solve “a problem”- not multiple problems.
 Developing a ton of features in the first version of your app is a two-fold mistake.
-It drives up the cost of your app before you have even tested your app and received any feedback.
-Additionally, it lengthens the amount of time to develop and test the software, thereby delaying your time to market.
+First, it drives up the cost of your app before you have even tested your app and received any feedback.
+Secondly, it lengthens the amount of time to develop and test the software, thereby delaying your time to market.